-The attractive green foliage of this easy-care, durable bromeliad is a perfect background for the brilliant, springtime flower stalk that emerges from the tight center rosette of leaves (Figure 1).
+The attractive green foliage of this easy-care, durable bromeliad is a perfect background for the brilliant, springtime flower stalk that emerges from the tight center rosette of leaves.
 The flower stalk is composed of a cluster of red, showy bracts lasting several months.
 It is the long-lasting bracts that are most noticeable and stand about 2 feet off the ground.
 They are very striking in full bloom.

 Scientific name: Aechmea distichantha